ey242/KiVA/README.md

 Please find below instructions on how to reproduce our results for each model.

+The scripts that are prefixed with "chat_system" generates the input data to the models, including the exact images and text on which they are evaluated.

 ### GPT4

 We support both single image and multiple image format for GPT4 on both KiVA (easy) and KiVA-adults (hard) experiments.